 Hi-Tech Temps provisional restorations provide your patients with a beautiful smile as soon as you prepare their teeth.
 Thanks to this durable and esthetic short-term provisional, your patients no longer need to postpone treatment for fear their temporaries will look unnatural.

-Whether performing tissue therapy, providing healing for ovate pontics, or restoring lost vertical dimension, Hi-Tech Temps retains the position of the gingival, as well as the opposing and remaining teeth, so there are no surprises on the patient's final visit.
+Whether performing tissue therapy, providing healing for ovate pontics, or restoring lost vertical dimension, Hi-Tech Temps retain the position of the gingiva, as well as the opposing and remaining teeth, so there are no surprises on the patient’s final visit.
 To prescribe, send us your impression or preoperative model.
 After preparation, reline and cement Hi-Tech Temps in the mouth.

 No preparation is needed for Hi-Tech Temps.
 However, existing preparation of any type can be used.